 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit decreased in January 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit decreased from $59.9 billion in December (revised) to $51.1 billion in January, as exports increased and imports decreased.
+The U.S. monthly international trade deficit decreased in September 2020 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit decreased from $67.0 billion in August (revised) to $63.9 billion in September, as exports increased more than imports.

-The U.S. international trade deficit increased in 2018 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit increased from $552.3 billion in 2017 to $622.1 billion in 2018, as imports increased more than exports.
-As a percentage of U.S.
+The U.S. monthly international trade deficit increased in August 2020 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit increased from $63.4 billion in July (revised) to $67.1 billion in August, as imports increased more than exports.

 Real gross domestic product (GDP) decreased in all 50 states and the District of Columbia in the second quarter of 2020, as real GDP for the nation decreased at an annual rate of 31.4 percent.

 Personal income decreased 2.7 percent while consumer spending increased 1.0 percent in August, according to estimates released today by the Bureau of Economic Analysis.

 Gross Domestic Product (Third Estimate), Corporate Profits (Revised), and GDP by Industry, Second Quarter 2020

 Real gross domestic product (GDP) decreased at an annual rate of 31.4 percent in the second quarter of 2020, according to the “third” estimate released by the Bureau of Economic Analysis.
 The change was 0.3 percentage point higher than the “second” estimate released in August.